Photonic time crystals: Theory and applications: Aspects of realistic PTCs

 \subsubsection{Time-varying plasma frequency}

 Here, we consider a PTC made of a dispersive bulk material whose plasma frequency depends on time and varies continuously.
 The temporal discontinuity in such media in which the plasma frequency rapidly transits once from one value to another has been carefully studied in different works such as~\cite{solis2021time}.
-Please note that changing the plasma frequency is synonymous with changing the particle density in the system.
+It should be noted that changing the plasma frequency can be accomplished by changing the particle density in the system or their effective mass.
 As discussed above, we can distinguish a Drude model that applies to the description of free electrons.
-In this case, the plasma frequency corresponds to the density of free-charge carriers, such as the number of electrons per unit volume~\cite{caspani2016enhanced,alam2016large,bohn_spatiotemporal_2021,zhou2020broadband,9577104}.
+In this case, the plasma frequency corresponds to the density of free-charge carriers, such as the number of electrons per unit volume~\cite{caspani2016enhanced,alam2016large,bohn_spatiotemporal_2021,zhou2020broadband,9577104, ye2024floquet}.

 Alternatively, we can consider a Lorentz model that applies to the description of bound resonances.
 The permittivity of the Lorentz model in the static case reads as

 where $\omega_{\rm r0}$ is the natural or resonance frequency of the material, and $\gamma$ represents a phenomenological damping constant.
 Moreover, the plasma frequency is defined as $\omega^2_{\rm{p0}}=N e^2/(\varepsilon_0 m_{\rm{e}})$ with $N$ being the number of electrons per unit volume, $e$ the electron charge, and $m_{\rm{e}}$ the electron mass.
 Please note that when we set $\omega_{\rm r0}=0$, we restore the phenomenological dielectric function of the Drude model.
 This reflects that there is no restoring force on the electrons as opposed to the bound resonance.